Ebert-Hanke/autoeq2camilladsp/readme.md

 Using it stand alone on all major systems is well documented in [Processing audio](https://github.com/HEnquist/camilladsp#processing-audio) of the documentation.

 ## Interactive Mode
-If you start the tool with no arguments from the command line with `autoeq2camilladsp` you will enter interactive mode which will lead you through the progress of creating your configuration.
+If you start the tool with no arguments from the command line with `autoeq2camilladsp` you will enter interactive mode which will lead you through the process of creating your configuration.

 ## Non-Interactive Mode
 To use the tool in other contexts e.g. a music player like `moOde`, there are some commands which will enable you to do so.